Gå til sidens indhold

 If a company’s assets are deemed to be able to cover the company’s debts to its creditors and the costs of the dissolution proceedings, but the company does not comply with the rules for doing business, the bankruptcy court may compulsorily dissolve the company by liquidation.

-The liquidator also has the possibility of presenting a petition for the company to be wound up if it turns out that liquidation is not possible.
+The liquidator also has the opportunity to present a petition for the company to be wound up if it turns out that liquidation is not possible.

-Can a business in the process of compulsory dissolution resume its activities?
+Can a business resume its activities in the process of compulsory dissolution?

-When the Danish Business Authority requests the bankruptcy court to compulsorily dissolve a company, it is because the company does not comply with the legal requirements for doing business.
-In some cases, the Danish Business Authority may allow a company in the process of compulsory dissolution to resume its activities.
+When the Danish Business Authority (in Danish: Erhvervsstyrelsen) requests the bankruptcy court to compulsorily dissolve a company, it is because the company does not comply with the legal requirements for doing business.
+In some cases, the Danish Business Authority may allow a company to resume its activities in the process of compulsory dissolution.

 Read about limited liability companies’ resumption of business on the Danish Business Authority’s website (in Danish)